Welcome to Beerup Law!

-To get an LDP when you are serving a 5- or 10-year denial you must petition the court in the county where you live or work.
-You will need to convince the court that you have changed the habits and conduct that led to the denial to the extent that you no longer pose a threat to the public safety of the state.
-You will also need to show that you have no felony convictions involving a motor vehicle in the past 5 years, no law enforcement alcohol contacts since the one that led to the denial, no unpaid traffic tickets or fines, no unpaid judgments for accidents, and that you have served your 45- or 90-day “hard walk” suspension.
+To get an LDP when you are serving a 5- or 10-year denial, you must petition the court in the county where you live or work.
+You will need to convince the court that you have changed your habits and conduct to the extent that you no longer threaten the state's public safety.
+You will also need to show that you have no felony convictions involving a motor vehicle in the past five years, no law enforcement alcohol contacts since the one that led to the denial, no unpaid traffic tickets or fines, no unpaid judgments for accidents, and that you have served your 45- or 90-day “hard walk” suspension.
 In some instances, a person who is not eligible for an LDP through a court petition may be able to attend a DWI court program to obtain one.

-If you are granted the LDP you must install an Ignition Interlock Device with a camera and a GPS in your vehicle and maintain an SR-22 Proof of Financial Responsibility (insurance).
-You must also avoid accumulating any points on your license as that will end the limited driving privilege.
-Getting and maintaining a limited driving privilege is not easy.
-In fact, the Department of Revenue website suggests that you seek the assistance of an attorney when filing your petition.
-St. Charles based criminal defense attorney Ruth Beerup has decades of experience dealing with license reinstatements and limited driving privilege petitions.
-Give her a call or text if you have any questions or want to get the process started.
+If granted the LDP, you must install an Ignition Interlock Device with a camera and a GPS in your vehicle and maintain an SR-22 Proof of Financial Responsibility (insurance).
+You must also avoid accumulating points on your license as that will end the limited driving privilege.
+Getting and maintaining a limited driving privilege takes work.
+The Department of Revenue website says you should seek the help of an attorney when filing your petition.
+St. Charles-based criminal defense attorney Ruth Beerup has decades of experience dealing with license reinstatements and limited driving privilege petitions.
+Feel free to call or text her if you have any questions or want to start the process.